juansanzone/MLBusinessComponents/README.md

 ```

 ## 2️⃣ - MLBusinessDiscountBoxView Component
 This component allow you to show a group of N items in a grid system (3 cols by default).
 You can add a title and subtitle for the main component.
 Also, you can provide imageUrl, title and subtitle for each item.
+This component is responsible for knowing and setting your own height based on number of cols and item quantity.
 #### Visual Example:
 ![MLBusinessDiscountBoxView](https://github.com/juansanzone/MLBusinessComponents/blob/refactor/Documentation/images/discountBoxViewComponent.png?raw=true)